lizardmedia/password-migrator-magento2/README.md

 * Allows customers to log into Magento using passwords from legacy e-commerce system
 * Saves customers password as build-in Magento password
+* Redirects customer to password creation if legacy password does not fit into store password strength/pattern policy with reset password token already generated
 * Clears the legacy password table after a year/2 years/never since data migration

 ## Prerequisites ##